 A couple of the new additions are thanks to Nashville newcomer Google Fiber, who has enlisted the help of 13 artists in five cities across the nation to make the world a more beautiful place.
 As someone who relies on speedy Internet to get her job done, I’m stoked for Google Fiber to bring faster, fairer and kinder Internet to Nashville, as well as make the city more colorful.

-A big reason of why I love street art of any kind is that it’s a unifying factor; it simultaneously stimulates creativity and fosters community, particularly in the age of social media when mural art is an Instagram darling—and what a fun way to make a splash in a new place, too.
+A big reason why I love street art of any kind is that it’s a unifying factor; it simultaneously stimulates creativity and fosters community, particularly in the age of social media when mural art is an Instagram darling—and what a fun way to make a splash in a new place, too.
 Well done, Google.

 Since my last post on street art, I’ve scouted out these additional Nashville scenes—including two of Google Fiber’s three new installations—to add to your next mural hunt: